microsoft/playwright/docs/api.md

 - returns: <[Promise]>.

-Routing activates the request interception and enables `request.abort`, `request.continue` and `request.respond` methods on the request.
+Routing activates the request interception and enables `request.abort`, `request.continue` and `request.fulfill` methods on the request.
 This provides the capability to modify network requests that are made by a page.

-Once request interception is enabled, every request matching the url pattern will stall unless it's continued, responded or aborted.
+Once request interception is enabled, every request matching the url pattern will stall unless it's continued, fulfilled or aborted.
 An example of a naïve request interceptor that aborts all image requests:

 ```js